Hello Friends!

 Hmmm!
 Why was taken out of his account in the first place?
 You tell me!

 How many people are doing this on a daily basis?
-When 10 million people do this every day, that makes the total amount collected and kept with the store is about Image result for thinking$50,000,000.00, which is unbelievable amount that came up to the store from the thin air.
+When 10 million people do this every day, that makes the total amount collected and kept with the store is about $50,000,000.00, which is unbelievable amount that came up to the store from the thin air.

 This amount or less can be invested in one week to make some profit.
 Do you know how much?
 It depends on the kind of investment!